The Aviation Law Review: Romania

 In the event of the death of a passenger, in accordance with the provisions of the Montreal Convention, a case for the liability of the carrier may be brought by the deceased's heirs.

 With regard to air carrier liability, the Montreal Convention provides that the time limit for bringing a claim is two years from the date of arrival of the aircraft at the destination or from the date on which the aircraft should have arrived at the destination.
 If the two-year period is exceeded, the right to compensation is lapsed.
 The method of calculating this period is set by the law governing transport contracts.
-The two-year term is a term from which states signatories to the Montreal Convention cannot derogate because it was set up to establish uniform rules on airline liability issues.
+The two-year term is a term from which stats signatories to the Montreal Convention cannot derogate because it was set up to establish uniform rules on airline liability issues.
 In international jurisprudence, the two-year period is not considered to be susceptible to interruption or suspension, although in France it was considered to be a limitation period that can be interrupted and suspended on the grounds of common law.

 Where Regulation No. 261/2004 is applicable, the passenger should first submit a complaint to the air carrier operating the flight concerned.
-Should the air carrier fail to provide with a reply within six weeks of receipt or if the response is not satisfactory, a request should be sent to the National Authority for Consumer Protection.
+Should the air carrier fail to provide a reply within six weeks of receipt or if the response is not satisfactory, a request should be sent to the National Authority for Consumer Protection.

 ii Carriers' liability towards passengers and third parties